codelearncreate/toolkit/src/collections/guides/preparing-the-co-design-activities.md

 if you are working with a group of children that each has unique needs and preferences, actively consider what methods are the easiest for each child to take part in.
 This could mean taking a varied approach across individual children, for example offering audio cues to one child while creating a tactile set of options for another one.

+### Implement principles of Universal Design for Learning (UDL)

+Whether students are in integrated or congregated school settings, the principles of Universal Design for Learning (UDL) should be implemented in all learning environment to foster an inclusive classroom.
+UDL provides multiple means of presenting and representing information, allowing students to express their unique understanding and offering multiple ways of engagement.
+Teachers committed to UDL perceive all students as equal and as active learners not defined by their special needs or requiring special treatment.

 ### Symbol-based communication

 Consider using symbol-based communication systems, such as pictographs or other visual aids, to offer alternative means of expression and gather responses from children with specific needs.